sgchun/nps/README.md

 ﻿
 # Non-Parametric Shrinkage (NPS)
-NPS is a non-parametric polygenic risk prediction algorithm described in Chun et al. 2020 [(preprint)](https://doi.org/10.1101/370064).
-NPS starts with a set of summary statistics in the form of SNP effect sizes from a large GWAS cohort.
-It then removes the correlation structure across summary statistics arising due to linkage disequilibrium and applies a piecewise linear interpolation on conditional mean effects.
-The conditional mean effects are estimated by partitioning-based non-parametric shrinkage algorithm using a training cohort with individual-level genotype data.
+NPS implements a non-parametric polygenic risk prediction algorithm described in [Chun et al. 2020 (preprint)](https://doi.org/10.1101/370064).
+NPS projects genetic data into an orthogonal domain called "eigenlocus space".
+Then, it re-weights GWAS effect sizes by partitioning genetic variations into trenches and measuring the predictive power of each trench in an independent training cohort.
+To run NPS, two sets of data are required: GWAS summary statistics and small individual-level training cohort with both genotype and phenotype data.

 For citation:
 > Chun et al. Non-parametric polygenic risk prediction using partitioned GWAS summary statistics.